-If you are a home-based business or are generally concerned about your privacy, having a commercial registered agent will ensure that your address is not present in the official records in the public domain.
+If you are a home-based business or are generally concerned about your privacy, having a registered agent service will ensure that your address is not present in the official records in the public domain.

-Filing the Articles of Organization
+Filing the Articles of Organization with Georgia

 The Articles of Organization must detail the name, address, organization structure, and member’s credentials of the LLC.
 You can file the Articles of Organization by mail or online.

-Create the Operating Agreement
+Create the Operating Agreement for your Georgia LLC

-Writing the operating agreement yourself v.
-Hiring a service
+Writing the Operating Agreement Yourself v.
+Hiring a Service

 Limits of Operating Agreement

-Obtaining an EIN
+Obtaining an EIN for your Georgia LLC

-Tax liability of your LLC
+Tax liability for your Georgia LLC